pippaJeanne/indicator-leighhunt/REFERENCE.md

 Types:
 - title: The title of the document (ie. The Indicator)
 - catalogue: Publication no., and date of publication (ie. No. XXIV.—WEDNESDAY, MARCH 22d, 1820.)
-- header: The header of a section within the publication issue (ie. "ON THE REALITIES OF IMAGINATION.")
+- header: The header of a section or subsection within the publication issue (ie. "ON THE REALITIES OF IMAGINATION.")

 ### Note Elements
 ```<note type="">```